 How Winter Tyres Work

-How Much of a Difference Do Winter Tyres Make?
+How Much of a Difference do Winter Tyres Make?

-Tests carried out by the British Tyre Manufacturers’ Association at 5°C on a wet road showed that a car travelling at 60 mph was able to stop 5 metres shorter on winter tyres than on normal tyres.
+Tests carried out by the British Tyre Manufacturers’ Association at 5°C on a wet road showed that a car travelling at 60 mph was able to stop five metres shorter on winter tyres than on normal tyres.
 That could well be the difference between having a crash and avoiding it.

-Throw in a bit of snow or ice and driving on winter tyres is a surreal experience.
+Throw in a bit of snow or ice to the weather conditions, and driving on winter tyres is a surreal experience.
 While it’s an exaggeration to say that it’s like being on a dry road, it is incredible to experience how much grip you can find, even in a conventional hatchback.
 In fact, a front-wheel-drive car on winter tyres is a far more effective way to get through snow and ice than a 4x4 on normal tyres.

 Are There Any Downsides to Winter Tyres?